omkarcloud/botasaurus/README.md

     }
 ```

-- Finally, we launch the scraping task.
+- Lastly, we launch the scraping task.
 ```python
 if __name__ == "__main__":
     # Launch the web scraping task